Vehicular harbour crossings in Hong Kong: Demand

 According to the annual traffic census published by the Transport Department, In 2011, the average daily vehicular traffic crossing the harbour amounted to 247,113 trips, a year-on-year increase of 2.1%.
 Total trips made amounted to 90.2 million, of which 48.8% was through the Cross Harbour Tunnel (44 million trips), 28.1% through the Eastern Harbour Crossing (25.4 million trips) and 23.0% through the Western Harbour Crossing (20.8 million trips).
 40,000 vehicular trips across the harbour were by ferry.
 Because of its convenient location and its low tolls, the Cross-Harbour Tunnel (CHT) is the most heavily used among all three vehicular tunnels.
 According to the consultancy report in 2010, the CHT enjoys a daily traffic of approximately 120,000 vehicle-trips, far exceeding the tunnel's design capacity of 78,000 trips per day.
 At the EHC, also designed to carry 78 000 vehicle trips, the actual daily average number of trips is about 70,000.
 The WHC and the connecting roads have capacity of 55,000 trips, yet experiences 60,000 vehicle-trips each day (109% of capacity).

 Fare comparison between tunnels

+The fare for the three tunnels have been centralised in 17 December 2023 by the government, with a Time-varying Toll Plan rolled out.

 In late October 2010, a consultant hired by the Government finished a study to find out possible ways to ease the congestion on the Tunnel.
 In the study, they suggested that the Cross Harbour tunnel toll be raised by HK$5 and the EHC toll be reduced by HK$5.
 This could halve the amount of traffic on the Cross Harbour tunnel.
 There have been suggestions that the traffic be diverted equally among the three tunnels by equalising the tolls.
 However, the consultants ruled out equalisation as they project massive traffic jams at the feeder roads of WHC – the exit on the Hong Kong Island side to Route 4 towards Central is heavily congested during rush hour.
 This problem persisted until the Central–Wan Chai Bypass was completed.